How to draw an axe

 Start by drawing a straight vertical line in the center of your paper.
 This line will act as the handle of the axe.
 Ensure that it is straight and extend it from the top to the bottom of the page.

-See also How to clean quartz worktops
+See also How to cancel contract with three

 Step 2: Head